Chemistry: Generation 2+ LICA

-Vupanorsen, formerly known as AKCEA-ANGPTL3-LRx, is a Generation 2+ ligand-conjugated antisense (LICA) drug designed to reduce angiopoietin-like 3 protein, or ANGPTL3.
-Human genetic studies have shown that lower levels of ANGPTL3 are associated with lower plasma triglyceride (TG) and LDL-C and protection against certain cardiovascular diseases1-3.
-Studies in animals have demonstrated that targeted reduction of ANGPTL3 with antisense drugs results in substantially decreased TG and LDL-C4.
+Vupanorsen, formerly known as IONIS-ANGPTL3-LRx and AKCEA-ANGPTL3-LRx, is a ligand-conjugated (LICA) investigational antisense medicine designed to reduce angiopoietin-like 3 protein, or ANGPTL3.
+Human genetic studies have shown that lower levels of ANGPTL3 are associated with lower plasma triglyceride (TG) and LDL-C and protection against certain cardiovascular diseases1,3-4.
+Studies in animals have demonstrated that targeted reduction of ANGPTL3 with antisense drugs results in substantially decreased TG and LDL-C2.
 A large number of patients with elevated risk of cardiovascular disease are not reaching recommended TG and LDL-C goals.
 Vupanorsen is being developed to reduce plasma levels of ANGPTL3 with the goal of lowering levels of plasma TG and LDL-C to potentially reduce the risk of future cardiovascular events.

 About ANGPTL3 and Cardiovascular Disease